Does Cooling Down From Running Really Matter?

 You do want to listen to your body’s signals.
 The purpose of a cool down is not to accumulate junk miles; in this context, junk miles would be miles with poor form.
 If your plan calls for a two-mile cool down but you are shuffling and struggling, call it a day after a couple of minutes and then simply walk.
 A cool down should not add physical or mental stress.

-How to Effectively Cool Down After A Run
+How to Cool Down After a Race

 Want more science-backed running advice?
 Follow Laura Norris Running on Instagram!